thephez/docs-core/docs/api/remote-procedure-calls-evo.md

 }
 ```

-### ProTx Register HPMN
+### ProTx Register Evo

-The "protx register_hpmn" RPC functions similar to "protx register_fund_hpmn," but with an externally referenced collateral.
-The collateral is specified through "collateralHash" and "collateralIndex" and must be an unspent transaction output spendable by this wallet.
+The `protx register_evo` RPC functions similar to `protx register_fund_evo`, but with an externally referenced collateral.
+The collateral is specified through `collateralHash` and `collateralIndex` and must be an unspent transaction output spendable by this wallet.
 It must also not be used by any other masternode.
-Requires wallet passphrase to be set with walletpassphrase call if wallet is encrypted.
+Requires the wallet passphrase to be provide with the [`walletpassphrase` RPC](../api/remote-procedure-calls-wallet.md#walletpassphrase) if the wallet is encrypted.

 *Parameter #1---collateral address*